algorand/go-algorand/scripts/release/mule/README.md

         BRANCH=update_signing CHANNEL=dev VERSION=2.1.86615 mule -f package-test.yaml package-test

-1. Download packages from staging and test.
+1. By setting the `S3_SOURCE` variable, the script will know to download packages from staging (instead of getting them from the local filesystem) and test.
 This will download the packages to the usual place, i.e., `./go-algorand/tmp/node_pkgs/$OS_TYPE/$ARCH_TYPE/`.

-    Note that this is used to test a pending official release.
+    Note that this can be used to test a pending official release.

         CHANNEL=beta S3_SOURCE=the-staging-area VERSION=2.1.6 mule -f package-test.yaml package-test